Set It Off (film): Cultural impact

-The climatic song "Up Against the Wind" sung by Lori Perry became a popular viral internet meme sound bite in the late 2010s used in many TikTok and Instagram videos with only the music melody or piano instrument leading up to the vocal lyrics 'Day after Day, usually following from something either sad, ridiculous, or embarrassing happening or a person throwing insults and shade in the video clip, sometimes added with the sound bite of a gunshot sound effect and/or vocal emotion of "Bruh!!!" before or following Lori's vocals of the lyric.
+The climactic song "Up Against the Wind" sung by Lori Perry became a popular viral internet meme sound bite in the late 2010s used in many TikTok and Instagram videos.

-The film drew many people to believe there would be a sequel after the cliffhanger at the end to which Jada Pinkett-Smith answered when asked in an interview with PeopleTV a subsidiary of Entertainment Weekly stating, "That has been going on for years...my answer always is, there's no way I can do 'Set if Off' without Vivica, Queen and Kimberly, that's just not gonna happen.
-Sometimes you gotta let a classic be a classic and just don't touch it.".
-ET Live also asked Vivica Fox the same question regarding Issa Rae possibly making an attempt to create a sequel, to which Vivica made a disappointed face and stated "It's a classic, leave it alone there's absolutely no reason to try to redo it, its been done, and we did it so well that people are absolutely going to compare it and I think that's her taking on a tremendous chore because that film has become a cult classic and some things are better left (alone)...create your own thing...and if its not good they are going to slay her for it."
+When asked in an interview with PeopleTV about a possible sequel to the film, Pinkett-Smith said: "That has been going on for years...my answer always is, there's no way I can do Set if Off without Vivica, Queen and Kimberly, that's just not gonna happen.
+Sometimes you gotta let a classic be a classic and just don't touch it."
+ET Live asked Fox about the possibility of Issa Rae creating a sequel, to which she replied, "It's a classic, leave it alone.
+There's absolutely no reason to try to redo it, it's been done, and we did it so well that people are absolutely going to compare it and I think that's her taking on a tremendous chore because that film has become a cult classic and some things are better left (alone)...create your own thing...and if it's not good they are going to slay her for it."

-Time Magazine listed 'Set it Off as one of 'The 25 Best Heist Movies' in 2017.
+Time listed Set it Off as one of "The 25 Best Heist Movies" in 2017.